Session¶

 Each entry starts with the name identifying the configured triplestore.
 The keywords following it, correspond to the keyword arguments passed to the Triplestore constructor.

-keyword with the special value "KEYRING", the
+If an entry has a password keyword with the special value "KEYRING", the

 value is replaced with the password looked up using the keyring library.